SantiBass/tech-blog/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.
 ### "The Tech Blog" is a project oriented to use the Model View.Controller(MVC).
-This is a simple application but a challenging one too because of the use of new knowledge about "handlerbars.js" You can see the application in action by clicking this link: [Tech Blog.](https://drive.google.com/file/d/1Cu11g-Fj6b4R-hzY7RgnK17DIoCLi_9f/view?usp=sharing)
+### This is a simple application but a challenging one too because of the use of new knowledge about "handlerbars.js".
+### You can see the application in action by clicking this link: [Tech Blog.](https://teckblog.herokuapp.com/)
+### This apllication was deployed through: [Heroku](https://devcenter.heroku.com/) .
 * [Installation](#installation)
 * [License](#license)
 * [Usage](#usage)